Amol Palekar: Movie career

 Palekar made his debut in 1971 with the Marathi film Shantata!
 Court Chalu Aahe directed by Satyadev Dubey, which started the New Cinema Movement in Marathi.
 In 1974, he was cast as an actor by director Basu Chatterjee in Rajnigandha, and in the surprise low-budget hit, Chhoti Si Baat.
 This led to him getting more roles in "middle-class" comedies, mostly alternative.
 These were mostly directed by Chatterjee or Hrishikesh Mukherjee and included films such as Gol Maal and Naram Garam.
 He won the Filmfare Best Actor Award for Gol Maal.

-He is noted for his image of the "middle-class everyman" who struggles to get a job (Gol Maal), his own flat (Gharonda), a girlfriend/wife (Baaton Baaton Mein), and appreciation from his boss.
+He is noted for his image of the "middle-class everyman" who struggles to get a job in Gol Maal, his own flat in Gharonda, and a partner Chhoti Si Baat.

-In 1979, he was paired with a sixteen-year-old Sridevi in Solva Saawan, which was her debut Hindi movie as a heroine.
+In 1979, he was paired with a sixteen-year-old Sridevi in Solva Saawan, which was her debut Hindi movie as the female lead.
 Amol played the role of an intellectually disabled man, a character played by Kamal Haasan in the original Tamil movie.

 In 1982, he played the role of Ravi in the Malayalam movie Olangal.
 He turned to directing with the Marathi film Aakriet.
-He showed his capabilities as a director with movies such as Thodasa Roomani Ho Jaayen and Paheli.
+He forayed into Hindi filmmaking with movies such as Thodasa Roomani Ho Jaayen and Paheli.
 Thodasa Roomani Ho Jaayen has become a part of management courses and study pertaining to human behaviour.
 Paheli was India's official entry for Best Foreign Film at the 2006 Oscars.
 The movie, however, did not make it to the final nominations.

+Palekar has also produced produced his first film Ankahee in 1985.
+He has produced several independent films since.